roitraining/kbernetes-onboard/setup/README.md

 10. Copy the web setup config from firebase (you will need it very soon)

-# Setting up the environment
+# Setting up the environment and running the script
 1. Open a cloud shell window in your new project and create a new 'hip' directory, then cd into it:

     mkdir hip